 The TIA-942-B data center cabling standard was released in August 2017.
 This standard includes the 16-fiber and 32-fiber MPO-style connector, as well as the standard TIA-492-AAAE.
 The TIA-492-AAAE introduces wide band multi-mode fiber (WBMMF), also known as OM5.

 Another standard included with the TIA-942-B publication is the TIA-606-C Administration Standard for Telecommunications Infrastructure.
-The TIA-606-C addresses cable labeling and identifiers along with other topics, such as automated systems approaches.
+The TIA-606-C addresses cable labeling and identifiers along with other topics, such as automated systems approach.

 Warning - Shameless Plug!
 CABLExpress is a member of the OSFP MSA and has specific products and solutions to match the new optics and port counts on the line cards and switches they will plug into.